jamespohalloran/tina-debug-kaliriu/content/english/_index.md

 description: We are an interface design agency striving to define and develop user experiences in order to achieve a seamless interaction with your company.
 projects:
-  title: Some of our UI/UX design projects...
+  title: Some of our UI/UX design projects
   button: View all projects
   link_text: View all projects
   link: "/projects"